Obtaining the First U Card

-- After matriculating or registering for day or evening classes, students should allow a minimum of one day for processing before visiting the U Card Office to have your photo taken or before utilizing the Photo Upload site (Twin Cities campus only).
+- After matriculating or registering for day or evening classes, students should allow a minimum of one day for processing before visiting the U Card Office to have your photo taken or before utilizing the Photo Upload site, if offered by your campus.

 - Bring a government issued photo ID to one of the University designated locations to obtain your U Card.

 - Verify you have been entered into the Human Resources Management System (HRMS).
 An indication that you have been entered into the HRMS is when you have received an official University email address and/or are listed in the online directory.
 If you have not been entered into HRMS, have your departmental payroll administrator enter your information.

 - Bring your government issued photo ID to one of the designated locations to have your photo taken and U Card issued.
 Designated locations, by campus, can be found at the U Card Office website.

 C. Affiliated Faculty, Affiliated Staff and Visiting Students

 - Your sponsoring department must complete the web-based process to formalize your sponsored card request.
 There are several types of Sponsored Accounts – please refer to the Available Types of Internet Accounts web page for the various types of accounts.